Application &

 Other Costs

 The tuition fees cover the provision of the teaching, as well as some MIPDaL-related social activities.
 Additional costs for books and study materials vary per course and partner university.
-The responsibility to meet the costs of living and travel expenses (except for travel to the IP Summer Conference) rests with the students.
+The responsibility to meet the costs of living (including accommodation) and travel expenses rests with the students.

 Fees include …